mollyim/mollysocket/README.md

 MollySocket web server does not provide TLS.
 It should be accessible behind a reverse proxy.

-It is possible to use MollySocket without the web server: see the Air Gapped mode on Android settings.
+It is possible to use MollySocket without the web server: see the **Air Gapped** mode on Android settings.
+You will need to register your connection to MollySocket manually.
-In this mode MollySocket doesn't

 ### Environment variables
 * `MOLLY_PORT` : port used by the webserver (default 8020).